SteelCompendium/data-md-dse/Bestiary/Draw Steel Monsters - Unlinked.md

 > 🔳 **The Grasping, the Hungry (5 Malice)**
 >
 > Ravenous and rotting undead arms burst forth from 9 connected squares of a vertical or horizontal surface.
-Any creature who ends their turn adjacent to an affected square makes an Agility test.
+Any creature who ends their turn adjacent to an affected square makes an **Agility test**.
 >
 > - **≤11:** 5 damage; restrained (save ends)
 > - **12-16:** 5 damage; restrained (EoT)